Skip to main content

 What are the benefits of applying vitamin C topically?

-Applied in the form of serums, cleansers, oils, and creams, it can help enhance your skin’s overall appearance by boosting sun protection (Combined with your daily SPF), fading hyperpigmentation, and smoothing fine lines.
+Applied in the form of serums, cleansers, oils, and creams, vitamin C can help enhance your skin's overall appearance.
+Appearance is improved by boosting sun protection (combined with your daily SPF), fading hyperpigmentation, and smoothing fine lines.

-Are there any side effects to topical use of vitamin C?
+Are there any side effects to topical or oral vitamin C?

 Most people adjust to using vitamin C with little to no side effects.
-However, if you have sensitive skin, we recommend taking it slow to minimize irritation or dryness.
-If that's your case, try using it once every few days, or every other day, working up to daily use, and only apply it to dry skin.
+However, if you have sensitive skin, we recommend taking it slowly to minimize irritation or dryness.
+If that’s the case for you, try using it once every few days, or every other day, working up to daily use, and only apply it to dry skin.
+Oral high-dose supplementation can cause gastrointestinal disturbances such as diarrhea, nausea, and abdominal cramps.³³

 • • •